'White rights' group leader cited by South Carolina shooter donated to Republicans: reports

 Reuters could not immediately confirm the reports.

-According to the Guardian, Holt also donated to campaigns for other Republican lawmakers, including U.S. Representative Steve King of Iowa, Senator Tom Cotton of Arkansas and Senator Jeff Flake of Arizona.
+According to the Guardian, Holt also donated to campaigns for other Republicans, including U.S. Representative Steve King of Iowa, Senator Tom Cotton of Arkansas and Senator Jeff Flake of Arizona.

-Flake is donating the $1,000 contribution he received to the Mother Emanuel Hope Fund, his office said in a statement.
+A spokesman for Paul said the campaign could not confirm the amount received from Holt but that all contributions would be donated to the Mother Emanuel Hope Fund for victims of the shooting, the New York Times reported.

 Holt has also donated to former congresswoman and presidential candidate Michele Bachmann of Minnesota, The Guardian said.